psunlpgroup/FairSumm/README.md

 # FairSumm
-Data and code for paper: Fair Abstractive Summarization of Diverse Perspectives
+Data and code for paper: [Fair Abstractive Summarization of Diverse Perspectives](https://arxiv.org/pdf/2311.07884.pdf).

 ## Overview
 In this paper, we systematically investigate fair abstractive summarization that aims to generate a fair and unbiased summary for user-generated data by providing an accurate and comprehensive view of various perspectives from different groups.